Wayland-Smithy/DF-place/Readme.md

 # How to Install
 ## 1. Install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) extension for your browser. (chrome linked)
 ## 2. Get the userscript [from here](https://wayland-smithy.github.io/DF-place/DFplace.user.js).
+---
 # How it Works
 ## When enabled the overlay shows small pixels in the center of the real ones.
 This means if you see a dot that pixel is wrong and needs to be changed to the color of the dot.
+---
+# How Updating Works
+## When the template changes you **do not** need to reinstall the userscript.
+Simply refresh r/palce to get the latest version or wait for the auto refresh that happens every ~5 minutes.
+---
 ### Credit to r/placeDE for the bulk of the code and r/AprilKnights for the rest plus translating.
----
 # Pixel store (wip)

 Place to coordinate which pixels to place